dirmeier/netReg/README.md

 ### R package

 Load the package using `library(netReg)`.
 We provide a vignette for the package that can be called using: `vignette("netReg")`.
 You can also use the online [tutorial](https://dirmeier.github.io/netReg/articles/netReg_R.html).

 ### Command line tool

 Have a look at the command line [tutorial](https://dirmeier.github.io/netReg/articles/netReg_commandline.html).

+## Citation

+It would be great if you cited `netReg` like this:

+Simon Dirmeier, Christiane Fuchs, Nikola S Mueller, Fabian J Theis;
+netReg: network-regularized linear models for biological association studies, Bioinformatics, Volume 34, Issue 5, 1 March 2018, Pages 896–898, https://doi.org/10.1093/bioinformatics/btx677

 ## Author